christiaanb/christiaanb.github.io/_posts/2015-05-01-clash-fpga-starter.md

 Your FPGA should now be fully configured with the CλaSH generated design for you to play with.
 So yeah, go press those buttons!

-This ends the tutorial on the use of `.topentity` configurations to program your FPGA devices with CλaSH designs.
+This ends the tutorial on the use of `TopEntity` annotations to program your FPGA devices with CλaSH designs.
 I hope you got the gist of it.
 If/When I get my hands on a Xilinx FPGA board, I hope to make an alternate version of this tutorial, but then use Xilinx' ISE/Vivado tool-flow instead.